 A global market

-Hollywood is the dominant movie market force but in the Gaming industry it's not the US that dominates.
+Hollywood is the dominant movie market force but in the Gaming industry, it's not the US that dominates.
 Many of the big console games you'd expect to be American aren't made there (both the Grand Theft Auto and BathamArkham Series are made right here in the UK by Rockstar and Rocksteady) but even the European market threatens to be dwarfed by the market in Asia which is booming.
 The darling of last weeks E3 expo in the US was Unravel http://www.unravelgame.com/en_GB.html created by a company in the North of Sweden.
 It's a global industry but interestingly Coldwood, who make Unravel, demonstrate another element of the market and that is size doesn't matter.
 Take a look at Unravel - it's a thing of beauty created by a 14 person team.
-Rovio weren't the scale they are now when Angry Birds first hit the (very) small screen.
+Rovio wasn't the scale they are now when Angry Birds first hit the (very) small screen.

 Why would this be a good career?